All insights

 Risk and performance delta

 Legacy bots breached VaR eleven times and recorded an annualized Sharpe of 0.48.
-HyperAgent breached once (auto-paused immediately) and posted 1.91 Sharpe.
-The +80% sprint documented in the previous article is a concrete manifestation of this discipline.
+HyperAgent breached once (auto-paused immediately) and posted 1.91 Sharpe in this replay.
+The 48-hour window documented in the previous article illustrates the same discipline in live logs; past results, replayed or live, do not predict future performance.

 Governance telemetry